viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 - a support officer

 #### By exploring these materials, you will be able to:
-- Define data security best practices
+- Define data security and access management best practices
-- Comprehend the (meta)data flow within the FEGA Network
 - Understand the FEGA metadata schema and how the objects are linked to each other
 - Identify data models specific to a diseases (e.g. COVID-19 data model) and apply them when needed
-- Understand how user accounts are managed
+- Comprehend the (meta)data flow within the FEGA Network

 ## Data security